Jare9716/Veterinary-Appointments/README.md

 If you want to use the APP just download the app-release.apk in the releaseCitas folder

-﻿## Libraries
+# Libraries

- This project have the react-native-date-picker, before launching the roject installed on the citas folder with:
+ This project has the react-native-date-picker library, before launching the project installed it on the citas folder with:

- npm i react-native-date-picker
+**npm i react-native-date-picker**